mixmarvel/mixmarvel.github.io/_posts/2019-05-01-CryptoThrone.md

 The MixMarvel Foundation very much agrees with MixMarvel's construction of its game ecosystem and the development of its game portfolio.
 MixMarvel emphasizes on both supporting third-party games to transform into blockchain games and developing its own games.
 CryptoThrone will be a good case of third-party game.

 The MixMarvel Foundation provides financial support for this project.
-The funds will include but not limited to: Layer-2 technology support cost, operation and publishing costs; XXXX MIX Tokens in total.
+The funds will include but not limited to: Layer-2 technology support cost, operation and publishing costs; 7,800,000 MIX Tokens in total.